lakshanban/git-bot/README.md

 # Git-Bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot to automate git process of DifferentTech
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot to automate git processes.

 ## Setup